API Testing,

 What is Napper?

-Napper is a free, open-source, CLI-first API testing tool that integrates natively with VS Code.
+Napper is a free, open-source, CLI-first API testing tool for anyone testing APIs.
+It integrates natively with VS Code and Zed, and works in any editor through a portable language server.
 It lets you define HTTP requests as plain text .nap files, add declarative assertions to validate responses, compose requests into test suites with .naplist files, and run everything from the terminal or your editor.
-It uses F# for advanced scripting and outputs JUnit XML for CI/CD pipelines.
+Script advanced flows in JavaScript, Python, F#, or C#, and output JUnit XML for CI/CD pipelines.

 Is Napper free?